 - a.
-The battery tender outlet is located to the right of the digital display.
+The battery tender outlet is located to the right of the control center display.
 Connect the battery tender cord to the battery tender outlet. - b.
 Connect the other end of the battery tender to a standard 120V wall outlet.